-When we’re talking to investors, whether they’re looking for their first rental home or an additional property to add to a growing portfolio, we always recommend neighborhoods with outstanding tenant pools and the potential for long term gains.
-Some of those are:
+When we’re talking to investors, whether they’re looking for their first rental home or an additional property to add to a growing portfolio, we always recommend neighborhoods with outstanding resident pools and the potential for long term gains.

 Pittsburgh Neighborhoods to Avoid

 As your property management partners, we care about the investment decisions that you make and are happy to be involved from the beginning.